Solid earnings boost European stocks as ECB leaves rates unchanged

 Ryanair flew high, rising 3.6 per cent to €15.85.
 Other movers included Smurfit Kappa, down 1.1 per cent to €40.42 and Cairn Homes, up 2.4 per cent to €1.09.

-Britain’s FTSE 100 ended higher on Thursday on higher retail stocks as last week saw a jump in footfalls and a weaker pound, while mid-caps rose to their best day in two weeks led by gains in construction company Morgan Sindall.
+Britain’s FTSE 100 ended higher on Thursday on higher retail stocks as last week saw a jump in footfalls and a weaker pound.
+Mid-caps rose to their best day in two weeks led by gains in construction company Morgan Sindall.

-The blue-chip FTSE 100 ended 0.6 per cent higher, with retailers gaining nearly 2 per cent as shoppers rushed rushed back to clothes and furniture stores last week when they reopened after three months of Covid lockdown restrictions.
+The blue-chip FTSE 100 ended 0.6 per cent higher, with retailers gaining nearly 2 per cent as shoppers rushed back to clothes and furniture stores when they reopened last week after three months of Covid lockdown.

 The pound fell 0.6 per cent, erasing the week’s gains against the dollar, as investors weighed up the outlook for an economic recovery in Britain.